gbif/ssg-gb23/content/01_programme/en.md

 Time: 09:00-12:30
 Room: Santa Cruz 1+2+3

 *The 2016 Public Symposium.
 Those unable to attend the symposium in person will have access to all presentations soon after the event.
-The symposium is open to the public and press, but pre-registration is required.*
+The symposium is open to the public and press.*

 **Governing Board meeting: Day 2**
 Time: 13:30-17:00